 Loss of biodiversity in a region can lead to

 - Lowered resistance to environmental perturbations such as drought

 - Increased variability in certain ecosystem processes such as plant productivity, water use and pest and disease cycles

 - Habitat loss and fragmentation

-It includes the conservation and protection of rare species of plants and animals outside of their habitat.
-Ex situ conservation includes national parks, zoological parks, botanical gardens, glass house, etc. In this type of conservations, different biotechnology applications and other techniques are used for storing sperms, eggs, animal cells, tissues and embryos for a longer period.
-Different species of Plants are propagated using different tissue culture methods.
+- Ex situ conservation – it involves protection and conservation of rare species of animals and plants outside their habitats.
+This conservation includes national parks, zoological parks, botanical gardens, glasshouses etc. Different biotechnological applications and other techniques are used to store sperms, eggs, animal cells, tissues and embryos for a longer duration.